Campaign Finance Reform

 Future.
 Public office is a position of leadership.
 Honoring that position requires forward-looking clarity of vision to keep our state and country safe and prosperous.
 The future hinges on at least three key areas:

 Public education is a hallmark of a functioning democracy.
-I envision a nation in which public schools are supported instead of dismantled; where every child can be raised up according to their desired vocation and natural gifts; where civics and the arts are held in as high a regard as science and technology; where history classes aim for the same accuracy and rigor as engineering and math; where every teacher gets to keep more of their paycheck because their classrooms are provided for.
+I envision a nation in which public schools are supported instead of dismantled; where every child can be raised up according to their desired vocation and natural gifts; where civics and the arts are held in as high a regard as science and technology; where history classes aim for the same accuracy and rigor as engineering and math; where the safety of children is not measured by the presence of gates, walls, metal detectors, and other hardening measures; where every teacher gets to keep more of their paycheck because their classrooms are provided for.
 School choice shouldn't result in the gutting of our public schools and the propping up of private education through public taxes, but it should result in community cornerstones and civic pride.

 Whether or not you believe the science of man-made climate change, it's difficult to argue against the fact that we know of only one habitable planet within our realistic reach: Earth.
 If we don't take reasonable steps to protect our home, then we risk making it less habitable for humans and other species.
 It is incumbent upon us in this moment to ensure that the river of grass keeps flowing through the Everglades, that our natural springs aren't bottled up, and that saltwater doesn't creep up beneath our feet.
 If the best way to accomplish those goals is to curb our carbon emissions, then let's do it in a way preserves employment and economic opportunity while fostering markets that naturally favor carbon reduction.
 And if it turns out there's a better way, let's support that.